NeoLShen/Code-for-phase-simulation-and-HMM-analysis/README.md

 # Zeyu-Shen
-Codes for phase separation simulation and HMM processing
+Codes for phase separation simulation and HMM analysis